cms-opendata-workshop/workshop2024-lesson-event-selection/episodes/03-write-the-code.md

 :::::::::::::::::::::::::::::::::::::: questions

 - How do you write the code that matches our physics selection criteria?
-- Do we process collision data differently from our simulation data?
 - How do we keep track of everything?
 - What do we write out when we process a file?